Hello! Who are you and what business did you start?

 - Roughly 7-8 Clients @ $2,000/Per Month Each Client

-Keep in mind that the higher-paying clients are also ( usually ) easier to work with.
+Keep in mind that the higher-paying clients are also ( usually ) easier to work with as they don't expect you to deliver unreasonable results instantly.

 Once I added more value to our offer and developed more of an “abundance” mindset where I truly felt that our services were worth $1,500+ per month ( therefore I felt comfortable asking for that type of monetary investment from prospects/clients), our growth potential exploded.